All Episodes

 So that's what's at stake here in terms of Georgia.

-And Newt Gingridge seems to get this at this point because he is begging, literally use the word, begging Mitch McConnell, the Senate majority leader, to rethink his strategy on the COVID relief bill.
+And Newt Gingrich seems to get this at this point because he is begging, literally use the word, begging Mitch McConnell, the Senate majority leader, to rethink his strategy on the COVID relief bill.

-Because look, I I get what he's doing, and it makes sense and it's shrewd on many levels, but we're kind of out of time at this point in terms of trying to put through something in the way he wants to, where okay, he's saying, okay, fine, we'll do the $2,000 checks, which by the way, I love how Democrats are taking complete and total credit for this.
+Because look, I get what he's doing and it makes sense and it's shrewd on many levels, but we're kind of out of time at this point in terms of trying to put through something in the way he wants to where, okay, he's saying, okay, fine, we'll do the $2,000 checks, which by the way, I love how Democrats are taking complete and total credit for this, as if it was their idea.

-It was President Trump who put a stop to $600 checks, and the one who said we got to get it up to 2,000.
+It was President Trump who put a stop to $600 checks and the one who said, we got to get it up to 2,000.

 Now, suddenly, if you read all the press clippings, it was Pelosi and Schumer's idea.